The Music Lesson (Leighton)

 The Music Lesson is an oil painting by Frederic Leighton, first exhibited in 1877.
+The painting depicts a young girl, Connie GIlchrist, being taught to play the saz.

 Exhibition

-The 1877 Exhibition of the Royal Academy of Arts included a picture from Leighton's studio, entitled The Music Lesson.
+The Exhibition of 1877 of the Royal Academy of Arts included a picture from Leighton's studio, entitled The Music Lesson.
 Early in 1878 Leighton was appointed president of the jury on paintings at the Paris International Exhibition, to which exhibition he contributed Elijah in the Wilderness, The Music Lesson, and Captain Richard Burton, H.M.'s Consul at Trieste.